Skip to main content

 Intent

-As designers and technologists, we do not stop at our curiosity of how things work, but instead look at how we can think creatively through metacognition to problem solve and make products even better.
+As designers and technologists, we do not stop at our curiosity in how things work, but instead look at how we can think creatively through metacognition to problem solve and improve products.
 At Lordswood School, we have an understanding of the diversity of the world and the importance of exposing our children to a wide range of products that can inspire their critical thinking.
-Through this exposure, children take on the role of developer, evaluator, and that of a critique, exploring how products can be developed as well as testing prototypes to give purpose to projects.
-Children need a hands-on approach and through pupil voice we can develop skills and techniques for Design and Technology, in our ever-changing technological world.
+Through this exposure, children take on the role of developer, evaluator and critique, exploring how products can be developed as well as testing prototypes to give purpose to projects.
+Children need a hands-on approach and through pupil voice we can develop skills and techniques for Design and Technology in our ever-changing technological world.

 We endeavour to build lifelong partnerships through collaborations with global organisations, maximising opportunities for staff and children to work alongside experts in their fields.
 All children will leave school as resilient, independent, and creative thinkers with the confidence and ambition to use and build upon these skills.
-Children also leave, informed about the range of careers on offer to them – some that already exist and equipped with the skills for those yet to be created.
+They are informed about the range of careers on offer to them, some of which already exist, and are equipped with the skills for those yet to be created.

 Implementation

-The teaching, learning and sequencing of the Design and Technology curriculum is implemented through:
+The teaching, learning and sequencing of the Design and Technology curriculum is demonstrated through:

 • displays around the school which reflect the ambitious attitude and determination of both staff and children.